Gator Bowl: Title sponsors

 Mazda was the first title sponsor, beginning in 1986 and lasting for five years.
 Outback Steakhouse sponsored the Gator Bowl for three years beginning in 1992, prior to obtaining their own Outback Bowl held in Tampa, Florida.
 From 1996–2006, the title sponsor was Toyota.
 Konica Minolta then became the sponsor from 2007 to 2010.
 On December 14, 2010, the Gator Bowl Association announced that Progressive Insurance would become the title sponsor for the 2011 Gator Bowl.
 On September 1, 2011, GBA announced a multi-year title sponsorship deal with TaxSlayer.com.

 Game results

 All rankings are taken from the AP Poll prior to the game being played.
 Italics denote a tie game.

+Tennessee's win the January 2020 edition was vacated by the NCAA in July 2023.